ppy2wong/InboxEngine-Sample/Setup.md

 Unit tests are located in `server/Tests/`.
 To run the tests:

+Tests are to be implimented.

 ```bash
 cd server/Tests
 dotnet test
 ```

-**Important:** The test file `PriorityScoringServiceTests.cs` contains test method stubs that need to be implemented.
-See `assessment.md` for detailed requirements.